Gender inequality in the United States: Rankings

-The World Economic Forum's Gender Gap Index for 2012 ranked United States 22nd best out of 135 countries for gender equality.
+The World Economic Forum's Gender Gap Index for 2012 ranked the United States 22nd best out of 135 countries for gender equality.
 The primary indicators for inequality were related to political empowerment, where the US was ranked 55th (32nd for women in ministerial position and 78th for women in parliament).
 USA was ranked 33rd for health and survival, 8th for economic participation and opportunity, and tied for 1st (no inequality) in education.
 Since the Gender Gap report was first published in 2006, the US position remains relatively stable in that index.
 However, the United States' score decreased between 2011 and 2012.

-United Nations' Gender Inequality Index (part of the Human Development Report) shows that the US scored 19% in gender inequality in 2017 ranking in the 13th place out of 173 countries in terms of the Human Development Index.
-In addition, the OECD's Better Life Index discusses a number of differences, but does not stress any in particular when it comes to gender.
+United Nations' Gender Inequality Index (part of the Human Development Report) shows that the US scored 19% in gender inequality in 2017, ranking in 13th place out of 173 countries in terms of the Human Development Index.
+In addition, the OECD's Better Life Index discusses several differences, but does not stress any in particular when it comes to gender.

-Despite making some progress in recent years, the United States has yet to catch up with 100 other nations globally regarding women's representation in their respective national legislatures in the last twenty years.
-This indicates that the United States needs to promote gender equality and catch up with the rest of the world's efforts that have varied political systems and political cultures.
-According to Lawless and Fox, these political climates are vastly different due to their governing systems that rely on gender quotas and proportional representation.
-The electoral gender quotas are set at a minimum threshold for female candidates or elected officials, which can result from wanting to diversify the legislature.
-These quotas are formed to enforce acknowledgement of the importance of women's political inclusion and representation.

-According to a recent World Bank report, the United States ranks 15th in the world in women's economic opportunities and legal protections.